Focusing on The Present Moment in Hockey

 So, if you want to perform optimally, you need to be “in the game” mentally… focused in the present moment.

-The battle within your Mind
+The Battle Within your Mind

 There is a three-way competition in your mind between the past, the future, and the present.